Generalized Twisted Gabidulin Codes: Dual and adjoint codes of MRD codes

 \section{Dual and adjoint codes of MRD codes}

 We define a symmetric bilinear form on the set of $m\times n$ matrices by

 where $N^T$ is the transpose of $N$.
 The \emph{Delsarte dual code} of an $\F_q$-linear code $\cC$ is

-One important result proved by Delsarte \cite{delsarte_bilinear_1978} is that the dual code of an MRD code is still MRD.
-As we are considering MRD codes using linearized polynomials, we give the definition of dual code in the form of polynomials; see \cite{sheekey_new_2015} too.
+One important result proved by Delsarte \cite{delsarte_bilinear_1978} is that the Delsarte dual code of a linear MRD code is still MRD.
+As we are considering MRD codes using linearized polynomials, for $m=n$ we give the definition of Delsarte dual for polynomials; see \cite{sheekey_new_2016} too.

 We define the bilinear form $b$ on $q$-polynomials by

 where $f(x)=\sum_{i=0}^{n-1}a_ix^{q^i}$ and $g(x)=\sum_{i=0}^{n-1}b_ix^{q^i}\in \F_{q^n}[x]$.
 The \emph{Delsarte dual code} $\cC^\perp$ of a set of $q$-polynomials $\cC$ is